Social media companies push Ukrainian users to add safeguards

 “When their profile is locked, people who aren’t their friends can’t download or share their profile photo or see posts on their timeline,” Gleicher said in a tweet.

+Additionally, you can no longer see Ukrainian Facebook users’ friends lists, the company announced Saturday.
+On Instagram, all users in the Ukraine will get a notification warning people with public accounts that their posts are visible, and reminding those with private accounts to use proper security.
+On Meta’s chat-app Messenger, users in Ukraine should now have access to recently added safety features, including disappearing chats and notifications when a party takes a screenshot of any conversation.

-The primary concern is making sure people don’t put themselves in any physical danger by attempting to document something dangerous without proper protections or training.
+The primary concern experts have is making sure people don’t put themselves in any physical danger by attempting to document something dangerous without proper protections or training.

 “The first thing I would say is your own physical safety is important,” says Jon Callas, director of technology projects at the nonprofit digital rights group Electronic Frontier Foundation.
 Callas has worked on encryption for more than 25 years, including advising people in war zones.
 “What they can document is going to be good for historic purposes rather than tactical purposes.”